adamdrake210/chrome-extension-starter/README.md

-# No More YouTube Shorts Please

-A Chrome extension that blocks YouTube Shorts from appearing on your YouTube homepage.

-## Tech Stack

-- **React** - UI framework
-- **TypeScript** - Type-safe JavaScript
-- **Vite** - Fast build tool and dev server
-- **pnpm** - Fast, disk space efficient package manager
+# Chrome Extension Boilerplate

+A Chrome extension boilerplate with Vite, TypeScript, and React.

 ## Prerequisites

-- Node.js v20 or higher
+- Node.js v22 or higher
 - pnpm v10 or higher

 ## Installation